gakkgakk/setup-and-resources/resources/frontend.md

 [HTML & CSS is hard](https://internetingishard.netlify.app/html-and-css/): 'A friendly web development tutorial for complete beginners'

 [MaintainableCSS](https://maintainablecss.com/chapters/introduction/): 'MaintainableCSS is an approach to writing modular, scalable and maintainable CSS for small and large codebases.
 You can learn it in 20 minutes and implement it immediately in your project.'

+[web.dev Learn](https://web.dev/learn): 'Explore our growing collection of courses on key web design and development subjects.
+An industry expert has written each course, helped by members of the Chrome team.
+Follow the modules sequentially, or dip into the topics you most want to learn about. '